CartoDB/Windshaft-cartodb/docs/Map-API.md

 ###### Mapnik tiles can be accessed using:

-This tiles will get just the mapnik layers.
+These tiles will get just the mapnik layers.
 To get individual layers see next section.

 ```bash
 https://documentation.cartodb.com/api/v1/map/c01a54877c62831bb51720263f91fb33:0/{z}/{x}/{y}.png